bitmax-exchange/bitmax-futures-api-doc/misc/doc-balance-update-messages.md

-# WebSocket - Futures Position Update Messages
+# WebSocket - Futures Balance Update Messages

-All balance updates with
+You will receive all balance updates via WebSocket.
+All contract position changes (e.g. change in `BTC-PERP` positions) will be streamed by the `futures-position` channel; all collateral changes (e.g. change in `BTC` balance) will be streamed by the `futures-collateral` chanel.

 ## Placing a Maker Order